The Best Mayan Riviera Cenotes (in Cancun, Puerto Morelos and Playa del Carmen)

 Dive Light for GoPro

 This was one of my most frequently used GoPro attachments in Mexico!
-Did you know that the deeper you go the more colors you’ll lose out of your photos or video?
+Did you know that the deeper you go the more colors you’ll lose from your photos or video?
 Water cuts out light, meaning by about 10 meters (33 feet) deep your GoPro footage will be all blue.
 The dive light is a way of adding colors back into your picture is by using artificial light.
 It’s also very useful in cave cenotes that don’t have much natural light.

 Have you seen those amazing half-underwater and half-above-water photos, like in Cenote Verde Lucero above?
 They are done with an awesome contraption called a dome.
 It essentially makes it much easier to get those shots by expanding the surface area of the GoPro.